Timeline of the Red Sea crisis: 2025

-On 15 May, a ballistic missile launched from Yemen was intercepted by air defenses, with debris falling into the West Bank settlement of Alon Shvut.
-The Houthis claimed to have targeted the Ben Gurion Airport with a hypersonic ballistic missile.
 On 16 May, fifteen Israeli fighter jets carried out airstrikes on the ports of Hudaydah and Salif, dropping around 35 munitions per the IDF.
 The IDF estimated that it would take the Houthis a month to repair the two ports.
 Katz meanwhile threatened that Abdul-Malik al-Houthi would be assassinated if his group did not stop attacking Israel.
 The Houthi-controlled Health Ministry stated that one person was killed and nine others were wounded in the airstrikes.
-The IDF later stated that a UAV launched from east of Israel was intercepted.
-The Sanaa International Airport resumed operations on 17 May, eleven days after Israel had struck it.